commonpike/kw.nl.processing.library-example/README.md

   - Don't use ``processing`` as the prefix for your library packages

 As mentioned under _folder structure_ above,
-only these files are needed to get your library to work:
+these files are needed to get your library to work:

  - the folder `ExampleFooLibrary/library`
  - the file `ExampleFooLibrary/library.properties`